Renault 70 hp: Variants

 Both the W.B and W.C variants were available for pusher (propeller at back) and tractor (propeller at front) aircraft.
 Engines fitted to tractor aircraft had a cowl scoop which directed part of the propellers air steam across the cylinders.
 Engines fitted to pusher aircraft were equipped with a back mounted (opposite end from prop) centrifugal blower.
 The blower added an extra 50 lb of weight and consumed 4 hp.

 Type W.X - 75 hp variant.
 Outwardly almost identical to the 70 hp models but with a larger 100 mm cylinder bore and redesigned connecting rods.
-The connecting rods used the same side by side layout as the 70 hp model but had a two stud design.
+The connecting rods used the same side by side layout as the 70 hp model but had a two-stud design.
 Same external lube oil pump design as the type W.C.
-Available in tractor configuration only.
 Dry weight: 455 lb.
 Nominal power output: 75 hp.
 Actual power output: 80 hp at 1,800 rpm.